-Smoked corn on the cob has amazing flavor, unlike any other corn you’ve eaten before!
-Put away the Instant Pot and make this smoker recipe!
+Smoked Corn on the Cob has amazing flavor, unlike any other corn you’ve eaten before!
+Put away the Instant Pot and learn how to smoke corn on the cob!

 There are so many easy smoker recipes that you can try.
 I am always surprised at how versatile a smoker is to use.